 WHAT WE DO

-We donated funds to set up a women's micro-financing group who selected 100 individuals to award a loan to e.g. to buy animals lost in the earthquake.
-After an agreed period i.e. 6-12 months the individual women repay the money which is then allocated to another family.
-No profits are made but an increasing number of women and families benefit and this has now been extended to nine new groups.
+Following the 2015 earthquakes when local farmers lost their farm animals we donated funds to set up a women's micro-financing group.
+Each funded group are able to select individuals to award a loan to e.g. to buy animals lost in the earthquake.
+In an agreed period i.e. 12 months the individual women repay the money plus some interest which enables more women to be added to the group.

 Community and micro-finance

-We concentrate on supporting schools in the region of Dhading and especially those primary schools that supply students to Shree Archane Higher Secondary School in Kharare.
-We currently support one college and six local schools with the provision of library books, computers, some rebuilding of school buildings and provision of new toilet blocks and running water for hand washing.
-Read more.
+We concentrate on supporting Government schools in the district of Dhading.
+We currently support one college and seven local schools with the provision of library books, computers, some rebuilding of school buildings and provision of new toilet blocks and running water for hand washing.

 Our health programme supports individual cases, health camps, projects at the local health posts as well as providing some training to local health workers.
-With the support of other charities we have arranged 3 Dental camps in the area.
-The visiting dental teams arranged training prior to the camps for local health workers and supervised their practical experience during the camps.
-Dental hygeine training was provided at local schools.
+With the support of a Dutch charity, Hands for Teeth Nepal Foundation, we have arranged 3 Dental camps in the area.
+The visiting dental team arrange training prior to the camps for local health workers and supervise their practical experience during the camps.
+Dental hygeine training is offered to local schools.
 Villagers from the surrounding areas walked long distances to reach the camps which provide free dental treatment and advice.
 Each camp treated around 200 people.
-Read more.